-- to raise awareness and improve understanding of the potential of forest certification among indigenous communities
+- Raise awareness and improve understanding of the potential of forest certification among indigenous communities.

-- to demonstrate the linkages between forest certification and the sustainability of indigenous forest management systems
+- Demonstrate the linkages between forest certification and the sustainability of indigenous forest management systems.

-- to share experiences with forest certification among indigenous communities and promote cooperation between communities for sustainable forest management
+- Share experiences of forest certification among indigenous communities and promote cooperation between communities for sustainable forest management.